alphagov/govuk-import-export-prototype/guidance/moving-scotch-whisky-out-of-scotland.markdown

 ##Moving whisky around the UK

-If you’re outside Scotland and want to receive Scotch whisky in bulk to sell it on to be blended, bottled or labelled, you’ll need to apply for the verification scheme.
+If you’re outside Scotland and want to receive Scotch whisky in bulk, you’ll need to apply for the verification scheme.

+[Do they only need to apply if they plan to sell them to be blended, bottled or labelled?]

 ###Applying